fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 ## I. Clarity through naivety

 We'll use a timer in place of polling the MTA feeds.
-This will keep the discussion uncluttered by details specific to the MTA.
+This keeps the discussion uncluttered by details specific to the MTA.
 Whether timer ticks or a train locations, we're not concerned with the data itself.
 Our concern is how the data flows through the application.